 Engage your school in a rigorous, ongoing self-examination of how you deliver on your unique mission.

-Accreditation is a service that is available to AISNE’s independent elementary and middle school members in New England.
+Accreditation is a service that is available to AISNE’s independent elementary, middle, and high school members in New England.
 Accreditation provides quality assurance that a school is meeting rigorous standards in all aspects of its operations and that it is operating in alignment with its mission.
 Accreditation emphasizes institutional health and promotes continuous school improvement.

 The ultimate goal of the accreditation process is the enhancement of student learning and growth in our schools.

 Schools interested in accreditation by AISNE should contact Accreditation Director, Sara Wilson.

 Learn about AISNE Accreditation:

 Express your school’s interest in being accredited by AISNE

 - Facilitate institutional reflection and self-evaluation